Our funding comes from our readers, and we may earn a commission if you make a purchase through the links on our website.

 Cons:

-Download: Get 100% free and fully functional Nping from Nmap official site.
+Nmap is a Free and open-source license.
+Get 100% free and fully functional Nping from Nmap official site.

 5. Cisco’s TRex

-TRex is an open source high scale stateful/stateless traffic generator from Cisco.
+TRex is an open-source high scale stateful/stateless traffic generator from Cisco.
 It is considered a “Realistic Traffic Generator” because it can create accurate performance metrics and find bottlenecks in real traffic scenarios.

-Key features:
+Key Features

 TRex is a stateful traffic generator because it can watch the traffic from end-to-end, and allow users to craft L4 to L7 traffic, which is great for stress testing on DPIs, Firewalls, NATs, IPS, Load Balancers, etc. The tool uses real traffic templates to create traffic based on pre-processing for up to 200-400Gb/sec.